Bernardo Corradi: Style of play

-Often described as an "old-fashioned" centre-forward in the Italian media, Corradi was a tall, powerful, and physically strong striker, with an eye for goal, who excelled in the air; he was also known for his work-rate off the ball, and his ability to press defenders in order to help his team win back possession.
+Often described as an "old-fashioned" centre forward in the Italian media, Corradi was a tall, powerful, and physically strong striker, with an eye for goal, who excelled in the air; he was also known for his work-rate off the ball, and his ability to press defenders in order to help his team win back possession.
 During his prime, his playing style drew comparisons with that of Pierluigi Casiraghi.

 Coaching career

-In 2017, he joined the youth ranks of the Italian national team as an assistant to Italy U17 head coach Carmine Nunziata.
+In 2017, he joined the Italy national youth team as an assistant to Italy U17 head coach Carmine Nunziata.
 He subsequently worked as head coach of the Italy U16 and Italy U18, before returning to the Under-17 team in 2020, this time as a head coach.